Banjarese

 - Youth Perspectives

-- Banjarese youth are increasingly engaged with global cultures through technology, balancing traditional values with modern aspirations.
+- Banjarese youth are increasingly engaging with global cultures while seeking to preserve their heritage.

 - Education Initiatives